Osmium in general

 - Is osmium sold in a pyramid scheme or Ponzi scheme?

-The answer is a clear no. Revenues are generated only by selling osmium; there are no “joining fees” or financial investments other than the cost of conducting business.
-There exist two different ways to place osmium on the market: You can either sell osmium as a wholesaler or a retail seller, or engage in intermediary sales by establishing relationships with end customers and receiving a commission.
+The answer is a clear no. There exist two different ways to place osmium on the market: You can either sell osmium as a wholesaler or a retail seller, or establish relationships with end customers and receive a commission.

 - Does osmium have a "memory"?
 What about hysteresis?